LuisTorres262/Creating-a-Virtual-Machine/README.md

 22.)
 Click the Resource Group that was automatically created when we created our Virtual Machine and click "Delete Resource Group".
-25.)
-Now type the name of the resource group, and click delete.